DIY Farmhouse Laundry Room Makeover | 15+ Affordable Ways

 Our farmhouse trim tutorial is the most cost-effective way to trim an entire room.
 Yes, it’s a bit more time consuming but in my opinion totally worth it.
 We did our entire mudroom laundry room area for under $40 including windows and doors completed in one day (a long day but time well spent).

 The trim speaks farmhouse charm like you would not believe, the contrast against the walls is profound.
 I love the extra charm it brings to this room so much that I eventually hope to change out the trim throughout the entire house!
-Of course, the hundreds of dollars we saved making our own trim is absolutely amazing too hahaha!

-Lost Sock basket
+Lost Sock Basket

-I had been wanting to make a wire basket for sometime when I decided to come up with a solution to our many lost socks.
+I had been wanting a wire basket for sometime when I decided to come up with a solution to our many lost socks.
 At first, I thought of a cute little sign that I could hang the unmatched pairs but that was quickly dismissed being that we seem to have a never-ending pile of lost socks.

 Mason Jar Soap Dispenser